 - Visual disturbances: seeing lights or things that aren't there

 The human body is a wonderful thing that is able to react incredibly quickly to trauma.
-As soon as a blood vessel is ruptured the body sends off a signal to the blood clotting factors which move in to plug up the break in the vessel wall.
-Once the initial plug is in place the body will create fibers called fibrin which are like long thin string which form together to create a mesh over the plug to keep it in place.
+As soon as a blood vessel is ruptured, the body sends off a signal to the blood clotting factors, which move in to plug up the break in the vessel wall.
+Once the initial plug is in place, the body will create fibres called fibrin which is like a long thin string which forms together to create a mesh over the plug to keep it in place.
 The mesh then allows the body to repair the vessel wall without losing any more blood.

 Diagnosis and Treatment

-If medical advice is sought then a full examination of the person will be done.
-If the physician suspects trauma to the brain a MRI or CT scan will be performed to rule any bleeding or damage out.
+If medical advice is sought, then a full examination of the person will be done.
+If the physician suspects trauma to the brain a MRI or CT scan will be performed to rule out any bleeding or damage.

-If the scans show a clear brain (no bleeding or damage) the person will be put under supervision and will be told a series of step they can take to reduce bruising.
+If the scans show a clear brain (no bleeding or damage), the person will be put under supervision and will be told a series of steps they can take to reduce bruising.
 The photo to the right is a perfect example of a healthy brain with suitable blood flow.

 Source: My doctors at the hospital explaining the possibilities after they had scanned my head.